kitakeyos2003/JTDesktop/README.md

 Using the J2ME to Java Swing Project Converter is straightforward.
 You need to follow these steps:

-1. Create a new Java Maven project and add this JTD library.
+1. Create a new Java project and add this JTD library.
 2. Create a class `Main` with the method `main`.
    - Create an instance of class `Application` with parameters `name`, `midlet`, `width`, `height`, `icon`.
    - Use the `start` method to run the application.